| Go to the first, previous, next, last section, table of contents.

 associated with that offset.

-To seek to the beginning of a row, pass an offset value of zero.
+To seek to the beginning of a row, pass an offsetvalue of zero.
+20.4.20.2 Return values

 The previous value of the field cursor.